-- Potential health outcomes and resulting total cost of drugs and medical care, and potential savings available - Any restrictions needed to assure safe, effective, or proper use of the drug, patient outcome, or cost effectiveness - The recommendations by Hayes HNE's pharmacy benefit manager are then screened by an internal HNE committee.
+- The potential effects of treatment under optimal circumstances - The actual effects of treatment under real life conditions - Potential health outcomes and resulting total cost of drugs and medical care, and potential savings available - Any restrictions needed to assure safe, effective, or proper use of the drug, patient outcome, or cost effectiveness - The recommendations by Hayes HNE's pharmacy benefit manager are then screened by an internal HNE committee.
 If more medical input is needed, an In-Plan physician will be consulted.
 He or she will provide a written opinion to HNE. - The findings are then reported to another HNE committee, which includes In-Plan physicians, for discussion at its next meeting.
 This allows for local practicing physician input. - Recommendations will then go to the HNE Medical Policy Committee for final decision.
-The committee makes a decision based on its review of the recommendations and other HNE-specific data, such as: - Prevalence of disease(s) associated with proposed technologies - Benefits to HNE Members - Cost - Use of current technologies and projected use of new technology
+The committee makes a decision based on its review of the recommendations and other HNE-specific data, such as: - Prevalence of disease(s) associated with proposed technologies - Benefits to HNE Members - o Cost - o Use of current technologies and projected use of new technology